 Another issue around Valentine’s Day for both cats and dogs is something I call ‘STRANGER DANGER.’
 When a pet isn’t familiar with the new guy or gal you’re dating, that can put the pet’s tail in a twist.
 For some pets, that simply means they hide.
 Others, though, can become fearful and turn aggressive toward the new person.
 And the fear may actually prompt the pet to try and escape–and getting out of the house can mean a lost pet or hit by car or any number of things.
-The best prevention of course is to slowly introduce pets to strangers to ensure there’s a future love connection.
+The best prevention, of course, is to slowly introduce pets to strangers to ensure there’s a future love connection.
 And if you haven’t had time to do the intros, simply confine your dog or cat in a safe room away from the stranger.
-Click the book covers for my tips guides on the issue.

 What about you?
 Have you “pet proofed” your Valentine’s Day plans?
+Chosen Valentine’s gifts for the pets and the humans?
 Do tell!

 I love hearing from you, so please share comments and questions.
 Do you have an ASK AMY question you’d like answered?
 Do you have a new kitten and need answers?
 Stay up to date on all the latest just subscribe the blog, “like” me on Facebook, and sign up for Pet Peeves newsletter.
 Stay up to date with the latest book giveaways and appearances related to my September Day pet-centric THRILLERS WITH BITE!